20dinara03/prime-lib-VUT_FIT_WAP/README.md

 - **`iterPrimes(): Generator<number>`**
   A generator that iterates over prime numbers sequentially.

-It is up to you to choose appropriate algorithms for prime number verification and generation.
-It is recommended to research and use well-known algorithms rather than inventing your own.
-Besides the predefined API, you are free to implement the library in your own way, but ensure that the library caches previously computed prime numbers until the program terminates.

 ## Installation

 To use this library, you need **Node.js** installed on your system.